Three ways to close the digital transformation skills gap

 We are experiencing a very modern type of labour shortage known as the ‘digital transformational skills gap’.
 We are not alone in this situation, in fact, most developed nations around the world are experiencing an environment where businesses are going through digitalisation faster than their employees can keep up with.
 As we transform to a digital world, a skills gap is opening up between the needs of the industries of the past and the demands of the businesses of the future.

 Before we reach a crisis point, what can we do to close the digital transformation skills gap?
-We discuss three ways we can begin to approach the problem as a nation.
+We discuss three ways we can begin to approach the problem.

 Method one: Make sizeable investments in digital training